-JUST ACROSS THE BRIDGE, down the road from Saint Joseph’s University and within a few miles of the Philadelphia Art Museum lies Merion Mercy Academy’s welcoming, suburban campus.
-Since 1884, Merion Mercy Academy, an all-girls Catholic college preparatory high school sponsored by the Sisters of Mercy, has been educating girls from across the region.
+Just across the bridge, down the road from Saint Joseph’s University, and within a few miles of the Philadelphia Art Museum lies Merion Mercy Academy’s welcoming suburban campus.
+Since 1884, the all-girls Catholic college preparatory high school sponsored by the Sisters of Mercy has been educating girls from across the region.
 It is one of the few all-girls, independent Catholic institutions that are close enough to serve New Jersey students.
-It’s not surprising that the school boasts almost 60 New Jersey students who enjoy a very active school experience.
-They are leaders, thinkers, problem-solvers, athletes, performers and engaged learners—students who enjoy a full and dynamic school life.
-Director of Admissions Eileen Killeen shares the top reasons why Merion Mercy is worth crossing the bridge.
+It’s not surprising that the school boasts more than 30 Garden State students who enjoy a full and dynamic school life as leaders, thinkers, problem-solvers, athletes, performers and engaged learners.

-2. IT CELEBRATES DIVERSITY.
-MMA is real, relevant and reflective of the world.
-The school draws from more than 110 feeder schools that make up a diverse, culturally rich community.
+Merion Mercy is real, relevant and reflective of the world.
+Drawing from nearly 100 feeder schools and more than 80 zip codes, the community is diverse and culturally rich.
 Students’ hometowns span across the Philadelphia region, from Philadelphia, Delaware and Montgomery counties in Pennsylvania, as well as Burlington, Camden and Gloucester counties in South Jersey.
 Students expand their worlds and form relationships with other students beyond their own backyards.

-3. ALL-GIRLS EDUCATION SETS THE STAGE FOR LIFELONG CONFIDENCE.
-In an all-girls environment, young women grow in confidence, develop leadership skills, value the freedom to grow their unique talents and thrive in academic and extracurricular programs that have been created with them in mind.
+In an all-girls environment, young women grow in confidence, develop leadership skills, value the freedom to pursue their unique talents, and thrive in academic and extracurricular programs that have been created with them in mind.

 Merion Mercy Academy

 Merion Station, Pa.